 The Museum hosts around 100 research visits by those wishing to consult its object collections in more detail, and answers many more enquiries by correspondence.

 The Collections Team manage a diverse range of activities to ensure the research and long-term care of objects in the Pitt Rivers Museum collections.
 Most of our work takes place behind the scenes.
-To gain an insight into what we do, read the latest posts from the object collections blog using the links below (clicking on a link will open the blog post in a new window), or visit the object collections blog to see more posts and explore the archive.
+To gain an insight into what we do, visit the object collections blog to read the latest post or explore the blog archive to discover even more.